Fast reconstruction-based ROI triggering via anomaly detection in the CYGNO optical TPC: Results

 \subsection{Dependence on Event Energy}

-Figure~\ref{fig:performance_energy} shows the signal-intensity coverage as a function of the reconstructed event energy for the selected configuration.
-The performance remains high across the full energy range explored, extending from $\mathcal{O}(\mathrm{keV})$ events up to several hundred keV.
-No systematic dependence of the signal-intensity coverage on energy is observed, indicating that the anomaly-detection pipeline operates consistently over the full dynamic range of the dataset.
+Figure \ref{fig:performance_energy} shows the signal-intensity coverage as a function of the reconstructed event energy for the selected configuration.
+The method maintains high coverage across the full energy range explored, extending from O(keV) events up to several hundred keV.
+A mild energy dependence is visible in the distribution: at lower energies the coverage exhibits a somewhat broader spread, while at higher energies the distribution becomes more tightly clustered.
+The median signal-intensity coverage nevertheless remains high throughout the range, typically between about 90\% and 97\%.
+For the intended application as a trigger-level ROI selector, this level of containment is already sufficient for the downstream reconstruction algorithms to reliably process the event.